Second neighborhood problem: Partial results

 Fisher (1996) proved Dean's conjecture, the special case of the second neighborhood problem for tournaments.

 For some graphs, a vertex of minimum out-degree will be a Seymour vertex.
 For instance, if a directed graph has a sink, a vertex of out-degree zero, then the sink is automatically a Seymour vertex, because its first and second neighborhoods both have size zero.
 In a graph without sinks, a vertex of out-degree one is always a Seymour vertex.
 In the orientations of triangle-free graphs, any vertex $v$ of minimum out-degree is again a Seymour vertex, because for any edge from $v$ to another vertex $w$, the out-neighbors of $w$ all belong to the second neighborhood of $v$.

 For arbitrary graphs with higher vertex degrees, the vertices of minimum degree might not be Seymour vertices, but the existence of a low-degree vertex can still lead to the existence of a nearby Seymour vertex.
 Using this sort of reasoning, the second neighborhood conjecture has been proven to be true for any oriented graph that contains at least one vertex of out-degree ≤ 6..
 Following this, the conjecture is true for all graphs with a number of vertices ≤ 14, as these must contain at least one vertex with out-degree ≤ 6.
 This can be improved to graphs with a number of vertices ≤ 15, because the only graphs with 15 vertices and none with out-degree ≤ 6 are tournament graphs.

 Every oriented bipartite graph follows the conjecture, as well as all oriented graphs whose vertex set can be partitioned into an independent set and a 2-degenerate graph.

-Random tournaments and some random directed graphs graphs have many Seymour vertices with high probability.
+Random tournaments and some random directed graphs have many Seymour vertices with high probability.